A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: Experiments

 \bfsection{Training details} We ran our experiments on a machine equipped with a single NVIDIA GeForce RTX 4090 GPU.
-The network is optimized with Adam, starting with a learning rate of $10^{-4}$ that decays exponentially to 1\% of its initial value over the course of 20k iterations.
+The loss is minimized with Adam, starting with a learning rate of $10^{-4}$ that decays exponentially to 1\% of its initial value over the course of 20k iterations.
 Training uses a batch size of 32, with gradient accumulation.
-As our network architecture, we adopt Restormer blocks~\cite{DBLP:conf/cvpr/ZamirA0HK022} in both the encoder $\mathcal{E}(\cdot)$ and decoder $\mathcal{D}(\cdot)$ components.
+As our network architecture, we adopt Restormer blocks~\cite{DBLP:conf/cvpr/ZamirA0HK022} in both the encoder $\mathcal{E}_k(\cdot)$ and decoder $\mathcal{D}(\cdot)$ components.
 Each block contains 8 attention heads and has a feature dimension of 32.
-Both the video encoder $\mathcal{V}(\cdot)$ and the decoder $\mathcal{D}(\cdot)$ are configured with 4 stacked blocks.
+Both the encoders and decoder are configured with 4 stacked blocks.

-\bfsection{Metrics} \textit{(i) Image domain evaluation metrics:} We adopt four widely used quantitative metrics: VIF (Visual Information Fidelity), SSIM (Structural Similarity Index), MI (Mutual Information), and $Q^{AB/F}$.
-These indicators, respectively, measure visual perception fidelity, structural similarity, mutual information content, and edge preservation.
+\bfsection{Metrics} \textit{(i) Spatial domain evaluation metrics:} We adopt four widely used quantitative metrics: VIF (Visual Information Fidelity), SSIM (Structural Similarity Index), MI (Mutual Information), and $Q^{AB/F}$.
+These indicators measure perceptual fidelity, structural similarity, mutual information content, and edge preservation, respectively.
 In all cases, a higher value means better fusion of the complementary information from the two sources.
-For further details, see~\cite{ma2019infrared}. \textit{(ii) Temporal domain consistency metrics:} To assess the temporal consistency and motion smoothness of fused videos, we proposed two complementary evaluation metrics:\\ \textbf{Bi-Directional Self-Warping Error (BiSWE).} As a reference-free metric, BiSWE is designed to quantify frame-to-frame \textit{temporal alignment errors} within a video sequence.
-Given a video clip \(\{V_{t-1}, V_t, V_{t+1}\}\), we compute the optical flow fields $\mathcal{O}_{s \rightarrow t} = \mathcal{S}(I_s, I_t), \ s \in \{t-1, t+1\}$ with SEA-RAFT $\mathcal{S}(\cdot,\cdot)$~\cite{DBLP:conf/eccv/WangLD24}.
-Occlusion masks $M_{t-1}$ and $M_{t+1}$ are applied to exclude unreliable regions based on forward-backward consistency.
-The final BiSWE value is computed as:
+For further details, see~\cite{ma2019infrared}. \textit{(ii) Temporal domain consistency metrics:} To assess the temporal consistency and motion smoothness of fused videos, we proposed two complementary evaluation metrics.